 The Social Security Administration’s workers compensation offset rules are complicated.
 Workers’ comp programs vary from state to state for anyone who isn’t a federal employee.
 Each state has its own workers’ comp rules about what injuries may qualify.
 Benefit types and categories also change at the state level for workers injured on the job.
 Certain jurisdictions have a higher percentage of workers with a connection to workers’ comp or SSDI benefits.
 These include California, Puerto Rico, Rhode Island, and West Virginia.

 It’s important to note that in most cases, workers’ compensation benefits are not taxable.
 Of course, there’s an exception to this rule if you’re receiving SSDI or SSI payments as well as workers’ comp.
-If you get disability payments plus workers’ comp, you will owe taxes on your WC benefits.
-But an experienced workers’ comp lawyer can help you minimize your losses under the workers compensation offset rule.
+If you get disability payments plus workers’ comp, you will owe taxes on workers’ comp.
+But an experienced workers’ comp lawyer can help you minimize your losses.

 You May Qualify for Legal Assistance

 We can help you connect with an experienced workers’ comp lawyer or advocate to help you with your claim.
 If you qualify for legal assistance, a lawyer can help you file your workers’ comp claim or handle your appeal.
-Whether you just want a second opinion about your case or need someone to help you get the most benefits you’re owed, our lawyers can help.
 All our workers’ comp lawyers work on contingency, so you’ll pay nothing to meet for claim advice in private.
-You can ask questions about your specific situation in person, and don’t have to pay the lawyer anything unless they help you win benefits
+You can ask questions about your specific situation, and don’t have to pay the lawyer anything unless you win benefits